actionml/harness-docker-compose/README.md

 Make sure you have a running Docker Engine daemon with CLI installed.
 See instructions [here](https://docs.docker.com/install/).

+# Prerequisites

+Install the Docker components for managing containers.

 ## Configure

 Map container directories into the host filesystem for all of the composed containers.